Manufacturing Technologies

 Degrees/Certificates

-The Associate of Science Degree in Manufacturing Metal Fabrication Technology (MMFT) will prepare students for entry level positions within sheet metal trade with specific skills in layout, fabrication, and assembly.
+Prepares students for sheet metal trades with skills in layout, fabrication, and assembly.

 BC students walking and talking on campus